MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 ### The lidar mount

-  The lidar mount was the *first part* which we designed ourself and the part that makes it so that the lidar can see **exactly what we want it to see.** While the robot chassis had the right screw holes to mount it to begin with, the problem we faced relied on the angle in which the lidar shoots out its beams of light.
+  The lidar mount was the *first part* which we designed ourselves and the part that makes it so that the lidar can see **exactly what we want it to see.** While the robot chassis had the right screw holes to mount it to begin with, the problem we faced relied on the angle in which the lidar shoots out its beams of light.
 It was slightly angled to shoot upwards.
 Because of this the lidar was **seeing above the walls** of the map which was a lot less than optimal.
 Our solution was to flip the lidar upside down to **lower the starting point of the beams and make them shoot slightly downwards instead.**
   The main things we had to look out for in this part were:

   > **Making sure that it won't start tilting in random directions throughout the round.**